 If you want to outsource your mobility work then consider taking a yoga class a few times a week.

 If you have an area that is tight or hurts lookup Smashwerx on Youtube.
 Great videos for just about every joint for mobility and pain management.

 This is working on your specific sport.
 The goal is to improve efficiency with better technique.
 In training you want things to be harder for a better training load whereas while doing your sport you want to find every way to make it easier.
 Think of training with a pack heavier than you carry on a trip as an example.

 Rock climbers will work on technique while climbing whether inside or out.
-How to use holds, use your feet, create body tension and move efficiently are all skills to strive to improve.
+How to use holds, use your feet, create body tension, and move efficiently are all skills to strive to improve.
 Route finding or reading so you can move smoothly so you have enough strength left in the tank when you get to the crux.

-By doing your sport you will be getting some physical training benefit while also improving your mental game.
+By doing your sport you will be getting some physical training benefits while also improving your mental game.
 This is where a sport-specific coach can help you with both your skills and your mental game.